 Lina Nieto Pacheco

 Lina is the founder of Gourmet Vegan, a well-known Cambridge vegan bakery.
-She has successfully been running the business for two years and last year secured a contract with Trinity May Ball, one of the largest college balls.
+She has successfully been running the business for several years and recently secured a contract with Trinity May Ball, one of the largest college balls.
 Her bakery has attained a Silver Award from Cambridge Sustainable Food.
 Lina’s background is in Political Science and she has an MA in Cultures & Organisational Leadership.
 She is also a County Councillor and active in raising the profile of the Green Agenda.
 Lina is very keen on promoting a sustainable way of life, focusing on health and the environment.